mykelalvis/FT/Traveller/WORKING/Mongoose/Mongoose Traveller Core V2.md

 They have an operating range of five hundred kilometers, and can fly at a speed of 300 kph.

-Strength 3 (–1), Dexterity 7 (+0), Hull 3, Structure 3
+Strength3 (–1), Dexterity7 (+0), Hull 3, Structure 3
-Tr a i t s : A r m o u r 5 , I n t e g r a l S y s t e m ( c o m m , a u d i o / v i s u a l ) , I n t e g r a l System (grav belt), Integral System (TL 11 holographic projector), Integral System (every sensor available at TL 11 and below, see overleaf )
+Tr a i t s : A r m o u r 5 , I n t e g r a l S y s t em ( c o m m , a u d i o / v i s u a l ) , I n t e g r a l System (grav belt), Integral System (TL 11 holographic projector), Integral System (every sensor available at TL 11 and below, see overleaf )